Erketu: Discovery and naming

-The first remains of Erketu were found back in 2002 by the American Museum of Natural History–Mongolian Academy of Sciences expedition conducted in Mongolia.
+The first remains of Erketu were found in 2002 by the American Museum of Natural History–Mongolian Academy of Sciences expedition conducted in Mongolia.
 The team discovered the outcrops of the new locality Bor Guvé, which overlies the Khara Kuthul locality and therefore is referable to the Bayan Shireh Formation.
 The unearthed specimen, IGM 100/1803, was found in exposure at the sediments of Bor Guvé, mainly composed by sandstone and interbedded grey siltstones, suggesting a fluvial environment that is consistent with the Bayan Shireh Formation.
 Collected elements are mainly represented by cervical vertebrae and postcranial remains, such as the partial right sternum, tibia and fibula with astragalus and calcaneum.

-The remains became the holotype for the new genus and species Erketu ellisoni, first described in 2006 by Daniel Ksepka and Mark Norell of the American Museum of Natural History.
+The remains became the holotype for the new genus and species Erketu ellisoni, first described in 2006 by Daniel T. Ksepka and Mark Norell of the American Museum of Natural History.
 The generic name of this particular sauropod species is named after the creator god (tengri) of the Mongolian shamanism, Erketü.
 The specific name, ellisoni, is in honor to the American Museum of Natural History's senior principal paleoartist, and close friend of Norell: Mick Ellison.
 In 2003 the team returned to the site and recovered three additional cervicals that were left behind during the first field expedition, and consequently described in 2010.